DoctorWhoof/RCC/RCC_TODO.md

 		[ ] Add Noise
 		[ ] Volume + -
 		[ ] Smooth

+	[X] Visual feedback on piano keys (highlight and fade).
+Timer based?
+		[X] Visual feedback on current octave change
+		[X] Smooth scrolling (Another timer?
+Slerp?)
+		[X] BUG Current Key highlighted is wrong when keyboard is used [X] Multiple bugs on piano scrolling.
+			[X] Ensure it only scrolls when necessary
+			[?]
+Key size (min_size.x) causes mouse clicks to not register.

+	[X] Export multiple files dialog box that remembers last path

 	[X] Bug: "effective_in" calculation needs to take into account non-looping envelopes (effective_in will only happen after one full envelope length)
 		[?]
 Warn user that a mix of looping and non-looping envelopes can lead to undesirable exports